This blog post has been updated on 01/10/20.

-Regional expansion: VMware Cloud on AWS is the only VMware operated hybrid cloud service that is currently available in 16 global AWS Regions, including a special controlled instance running in AWS GovCloud (US).
-VMware will be launching VMware Cloud on AWS in the AWS Europe (Stockholm) Region that will bring the total number of available global regions in Europe to five and globally to a total of 17 in just over two years.
+Regional expansion: VMware Cloud on AWS is now available in 17 global AWS Regions, including a special controlled instance running in AWS GovCloud (US).
+In Jan 2020, VMware has launched VMware Cloud on AWS in the AWS Europe (Stockholm) Region that has brought the total number of available global regions in Europe to five and globally to a total of 17 in just over two years.

 Kubernetes on VMware Cloud on AWS:

 Modernize enterprise workloads at your own pace: VMware Cloud on AWS provides a platform for running our customers’ enterprise workloads of today and tomorrow.
 With VMware Cloud on AWS, customers can migrate their applications and start modernizing them at their own pace.
 VMware Cloud on AWS provides consistent infrastructure operations for deploying and managing your containerized applications, whether they are new or refactored from a traditional application.

 VMware PKS support for VMware Cloud on AWS: Organizations that want to start running containers and Kubernetes on VMware Cloud on AWS can get started with VMware PKS.

 - VMware PKS includes open source Kubernetes, cluster lifecycle management and container image registry along with 24/7, SLA-driven support for those technologies.

 - VMware PKS can be run with consistency on-premises, on public clouds and at the edge.
 Combined with VMware Cloud on AWS, customers can quickly create and scale their Kubernetes clusters.
 In addition, they can minimize disruptions to applications by easily rolling back any incompatible updates.